 - What do you want to be when you grow up?

-There are many different kinds of containers that make good time capsules — large glass jars with tight lids, large manila envelopes, shoe boxes, or drawstring bags.
-After your child has finished making the time capsule, help her seal it.
-Let her decide when she will open it.
-For example, it might be opened in one year, on a certain birthday, or five years from the divorce.
-When the time comes to open the capsule, your child will undoubtedly have fun looking at the things she put in it, noticing how her handwriting has changed, and reading the things she wrote.
+Many kinds of containers make good time capsules large glass jars with tight lids, large manila envelopes, shoeboxes or drawstring bags.
+After your child has finished making the time capsule, help them seal it.
+Let them decide when they will open it.
+For example, it might be opened in one year, on a certain birthday or five years from the divorce.
+When the time comes to open the capsule, your child will undoubtedly have fun looking at the things they put in it, noticing how their handwriting has changed and reading what they wrote.

 Divorce is a difficult adjustment for children and parents.
-All family members must deal with a wide variety of emotions and make changes in the way they live.
-However, despite their own struggles in the divorce process, parents still have an obligation to provide their children with love, nurturing and a sense of stability.
-Relationship-building activities, such as those discussed in this guide, can help parents connect with their children and better understand their children's feelings and concerns.
+All family members must deal with a wide variety of emotions and change the way they live.
+Despite their own struggles in the divorce process though, parents still have an obligation to provide their children with love, nurturing and a sense of stability.
+Relationship-building activities can help parents connect with their children and better understand their children's feelings and concerns.
 With time, patience and creativity, children and parents can successfully work through the effects of divorce together.

 - Bonkowski, S. 1987.
 Kids are nondivorceable: A workbook for divorced parents and their children.
 Chicago: ACTA Publications.

 - Brett, D. 1988.
 Annie stories: a special kind of storytelling.
 New York: Workman Publishing Company.

 - Davenport, M. A., Gordy, P. L., and Miranda, N. A. 1993.
 Children of divorce.
 Milwaukee, WI: Families International, Inc.

 - Garigan, E., and Urbanski, M. 1991.
 Living with divorce: Activities to help children cope with difficult situations.
 Carthage, IL: Good Apple.